clarkkozak/Notes/Data_Structures/Java/README.md

   - Arrays Look up by index is O(1), LL is O(n)
   - LL insertion at the beginning or end is O(1), Arrays is O(n) to shift values
   - Singly LL deleteFirst O(1), Array O(n)

+#### Types of Linked Lists
+  - Singly
+  - Doubly
+    - Delete from End is O(1)
+    - Takes more memory

+  - Circular
+    - Last item points to the first item
+    - Examples:
+      - playlists
+      - tab cycles